Data steward: Data stewardship applications

-A new market for data governance applications is emerging, one in which both technical and business staff — stewards — manage policies.
-These new applications, like previous generations, deliver a strong business glossary capability, but they do not stop there.

 Information stewardship applications are business solutions used by business users acting in the role of information steward (interpreting and enforcing information governance policy, for example).
 These developing solutions represent, for the most part, an amalgam of a number of disparate, previously IT-centric tools already on the market, but are organized and presented in such a way that information stewards (a business role) can support the work of information policy enforcement as part of their normal, business-centric, day-to-day work in a range of use cases.

 The initial push for the formation of this new category of packaged software came from operational use cases — that is, use of business data in and between transactional and operational business applications.
 This is where most of the master data management efforts are undertaken in organizations.
 However, there is also now a faster-growing interest in the new data lake arena for more analytical use cases.